Test Markup Syntax Highlighting

 I reserve the right to delete any inappropriate comments.
 All comments for all pages can be viewed and searched online here.

-To edit or delete your comment: click the "Comments" link at the top of the comments section below where it says how many comments have been left (this will take you to a GitHub page with all comments for this page) --> find your comment on this GitHub page and click the 3 dots in the top-right --> click "Edit" or "Delete".
+To edit or delete your comment: Option 1 (recommended): click the date just above your comment, ex: the just now or 5 minutes ago (or equivalent) part where it says YOUR_NAME commented just now or YOUR_NAME commented 5 minutes ago, etc., or Option 2: click the "Comments" link at the top of the comments section below where it says how many comments have been left.
+Option 1 will take you directly to your comment on GitHub.
+Option 2 will take you to a GitHub page with all comments for this page.
+Then: --> find your comment on this GitHub page and click the 3 dots in the top-right of your comment --> click "Edit" or "Delete".
 Editing or adding a comment from the GitHub page also gives you a nicer editor.